-- Reach out to your student loan servicer to inquire about what happened to your loan.
+- Reach out to your servicer to find out what happened to your loan.

 - Check the National Student Loan Data System to see if it has updated information on your transferred loans.

-- Review your free credit reports to see if your old or new servicer reported the transfer to credit bureaus.
+- Review your free credit reports to see if your old or new student loan servicer reported the transfer to the credit bureaus.

-“I was told that they did not yet have my account set up and they could not answer any questions,” Birken stated.
+“I was told that they did not yet have my account set up and they could not answer any questions,” Birken said.

-Once you make contact with your new servicer, be sure to follow up and continue your on-time payments.
-That way, you can avoid any nasty late fees or dings to your credit later on.
+Once you make contact with your new student loan servicer, be sure to follow up and continue your on-time payments.
+That way, you can avoid any late fees or dings to your credit later on.

 Maybe you’re sending in extra student loan payments but your principal isn’t going down.
 Or your extra payments are mysteriously redirected to your student loan with the lowest interest rate.